baker-ck/MTGNN-results/README.md

 This folder contains results for trained MTGNN models for solar, traffic, electricity and exchange rate multivariate time series data, from original Wu et al. (2020) paper

 ### Implementation notes
 We used the publicly available MTGNN (https://github.com/nnzhan/MTGNN) codebase as our training framework.
 No changes were made to model architectures or loss functions.
 However, we reduced the number of runs in train_single_step.py from 10 to 3 to speed up training of the initial baselines.
 We also used "--runs 3" in the multi-step training commands for METR-LA and PEMS-BAY.
+To resolve a tensor data type discrepancy, we changed the following line in both train_single_step.py and train_multi_step.py:

+                #id = torch.tensor(id).to(device)
+                id = torch.tensor(id, dtype=torch.long).to(device)

 ### Repo structure
 ```